-Whether you are actively seeking to sell your business or simply wondering whether the sale of your company would provide the financial security you envision, the Ascenum Network can help.
-We provide the online business valuation tools that can help you better understand how company valuations are derived and enable you to discover the factors that will drive your company’s business value.
+Whether you are actively seeking to sell your business or simply wondering whether the sale of your company would provide the financial security you envision, the Ascenum can help.
+We provide online business valuation tools that can help you better understand how company valuations are derived and enable you to discover the factors that will drive your company’s business value.
 You can see how your decisions would impact your business valuation, so when the time is right, you can realize the benefits from the labor and love you’ve put into your business.

 How to Value Your Business – The Basics

 So how are business valuations derived?
 There are a variety of approaches, so let us look at the most common ones.

 First, no matter how technically sound one’s approach to business valuation, it’s ultimately about what the buyer is willing to pay or what the market says it’s worth.
 It’s not unlike a home purchase.
 Some years prices skyrocket, and it’s a seller’s market.
 In other years, it becomes a buyer’s market.
 Our business valuation tools will give you a basis to gauge what your company is worth.
 If selling your company is the goal, you will better understand how the numbers are derived, but be ready to be flexible.

 Second, business valuation is typically an earnings-based exercise that also takes into account your tangible assets like inventory, any machinery, perhaps the business building you own, or patents.
 Our valuation tools also capture intangible items that are harder to put a price tag on like branding power in the marketplace, your company’s secret sauce, or a trade secret underlying the coding in your software technology.